sandipta18/drupal-quality-checker/README.md

 ## Trufflehog task Setup

-1. Create a new folder at project's root level `tasks`
+1. Create a new folder `tasks` at project's root level.

 2. Now run this command at project's root directory
     ```bash